trothr/znetboot/CP_Commands.md

 You can reconnect by logging back onto z/VM.
 When you logon to z/VM, your virtual machine is instantiated.
 If it was already instantiated, you are reconnected to its virtual console.

+## logoff

+Use the `logoff` command to de-instantiate your virtual machine.
+This is similar to the "destroy" operation in other hypervisors.
+Your virtual machine ceases to exist, though its disks and configuration remain intact.

+    vmcp logoff
+    #cp logoff

+Recommend you NOT use `logoff` without first shutting down Linux.
+(Which means that the `vmcp logoff` variant is of questionable value.)
+It has the same effect as pulling the plug on a physical computer.
+Filesystems will be left in an unknown state.

+## indicate

+Use the `indicate` command to indicate system or virtual machine status.

+    vmcp ind
+    #cp ind

+`indicate` without arguments displays very simplistic z/VM status, such as (physical) processor utilization, host system paging, etc.

+    vmcp ind user
+    #cp ind user

+`indicate user` displays the status of your virtual machine (the status of the "user" from z/VM's perspective), such as (virtual) processor consumption, working set size, etc.

+## terminal

+Use the `term` command to modify z/VM virtual console settings.

+The complete list of z/VM terminal settings is beyond the scope of this document.

+You can change the output hold and scroll settings, the "`more`" values, with the command

+    vmcp term more 10 10
+    #cp term more 10 10

+This affects how long z/VM will pause output before it clears the screen and displays further output.
+The first "10" is the number of seconds to wait before audible alert (beep).
+The second "1" is the number of additinal seconds to wait before z/VM will proceed.

+If you anticipate a lot of output, like when booting Linux, you might enter the command

+    vmcp term more 1 1
+    #cp term more 1 1

+If you really don't want to wait AT ALL for output to be held

+    vmcp term 0 0
+    #cp term 0 0

+By default, z/VM uses very different reserved characters for terminal entry. "#" as seeen in `#cp` is actually line end.
+Escape is double quote (").
+These can be changed